tball78/AlexaPi/README.md

 ## Circuit Setup

 If you only want to use the Wii remote, you can skip this part.
-For those of you wanting to use a pushbutton on a breadboard, OR wanting the optional LEDS, listen up.
+For those of you wanting to use a pushbutton on a breadboard, OR wanting the optional breadboard LEDS, listen up.

 The circuit diagram provided below works as follows:
 * A push button is wired between GND and BCM PIN 18.
 So a wire goes from GND on the Pi, to a 1k ohm resistor on the bread board.
 The other leg of the resistor is with the first leg of the push button.
 The second leg of the pushbutton is wired to BCM PIN 18.